 A drunk driver.

-In order to recover compensation through a wrongful death claim, the claimant must prove that the other involved party was negligent.
+In order to recover compensation through a wrongful death claim, the claimant must prove that the other involved party in fatal accident was negligent.
 This can be done through surveillance footage of the accident, photographs of the accident scene, medical records, and testimonies from witnesses to the scene.

 Each state has its own laws pertaining to personal injury and wrongful death claims.
 Although they are often similar from state to state, it is important that you know the specific laws for your state before you file your wrongful death claim so you do not inadvertently file an invalid claim.
 In Nevada, the statute of limitations for a wrongful death claim is two years from the victim’s death.
 In order to recover monetary compensation from this type of claim, the claim must be filed within this time frame.
 Otherwise, the claim is not valid.

 In Nevada, personal injury protection (PIP) insurance is optional.
 It is sometimes called “no fault” coverage because it can be used to cover medical expenses and lost wages for its injured policyholder, regardless of whether he or she was at fault for the accident.
 Nevada is a “fault” state for car accident claims, which means that when two or more motorists are involved in a collision, the injured motorist must file a personal injury claim with the negligent driver’s insurance provider, rather than going through his or her own insurance provider.
-Drivers who opt for PIP coverage can opt to go use this to cover their additional expenses after receiving compensation from a negligent party’s insurance provider.
+Drivers who opt for PIP coverage can opt to go use this to cover their additional funeral and burial expenses after receiving compensation from a negligent party’s insurance provider.
 In the event of a death or an injury that leads to death following an auto accident, PIP coverage can be used to pay for the victim’s medical and funeral expenses.